beabritw/InteractiveRatingComponent/README.md

-# InteractiveRatingComponent

-# Frontend Mentor - Social links profile solution
+# Frontend Mentor - Interactive Rating Component

 This is a solution to the Interactive Rating Component challenge on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.